 Approximately 3,500 mosquito species can be found in the world.
 Of these, 175 species have been discovered in the United States.
 Mosquitoes do not bite all humans, and only a couple hundred of them feed on human blood.

-Mosquitoes Lay Eggs
+Mosquitos Lay Eggs

 Mosquitoes live in water or water-filled soil to lay eggs.
 Eggs hatch into larvae that feed on algae and microorganisms in a watery environment.
 After a few days, larvae develop into pupae, which molt into adult mosquitoes.
 Adult mosquitoes live for another week or less.

 Mosquitoes have a purpose in the ecosystem, but it’s not very pleasant.
 They are responsible for transmitting several harmful diseases to humans, such as Malaria, West Nile Virus, encephalitis, yellow fever, dengue fever, filariasis, and Zika.
 They also can spread diseases to animals, such as dogs (heartworm) and horses.

 When a mosquito bites an individual, it injects saliva into the skin, which causes redness, swelling, and itching at the site of the bite.
 The saliva contains proteins that help the mosquito suck up blood from its host.
 Some individuals are allergic to mosquito saliva, which causes these symptoms to be worse than expected or to develop hives around the bite area.
 Mosquitoes are a nuisance to everyone, but they can be especially dangerous to young children.
 The females spread disease as they feed – on one person after another.